 All Phase 1 courses are pass/fail.
 Please refer to specific passing requirements in the Foundations of Medicine Course Guide and detailed course materials for Scholarly Inquiry, Clinical Experience, and the Humanities Selectives.
 Students are required to pass Step 1 of the United States Medical Licensing Examinations (USMLE) of the National Board of Medical Examiners (NBME) to be promoted to Phase 2 of the curriculum.
+USMLE Step 1 Examination Policy

-USMLE Step 1 and Step 2 CK Examination Policy
+USMLE Step 2 CK Examination Policy

-Comprehensive Basic Science Self-Assessment (CBSSA)
+Comprehensive Basic Science Self-Assessment (CBSSA) / Comprehensive Basic Science Examination (CBSE) (Year 2)

-In addition to successfully passing all components of each Foundations of Medicine course, students are required to take the Comprehensive Basic Science Self-Assessment (CBSSA) two times during Phase 1.
+In addition to successfully passing all components of each Foundations of Medicine course, second-year students are required to take the Comprehensive Basic Science Self-Assessment (CBSSA) during JMD 203.
+This administration will be an online take-home assessment.